Matt Friend

 Matthew Jonas Friend (born June 24, 1998) is an American stand-up comedian, actor, commentator, voice actor, and impressionist.
+He is primarily known for his celebrity impressions, including Donald Trump, Barack Obama, Mitch McConnell, Jeff Goldblum, Howard Stern, Bill Maher, JD Vance, Stanley Tucci, among others.

+His stand-up performances combine impersonations, observational humour and crowd work.

 Early life

-Friend grew up in Chicago, Illinois.
-He attended the Francis W. Parker School and took acting classes at The Second City as a kid.
+Friend grew up in Chicago, Illinois and attended the Francis W. Parker School, taking acting classes at The Second City as a kid.
 He is Jewish.
-For college, he originally attended Tufts University (like his father, who was roommates with Hank Azaria during his time there), but later transferred to New York University, partially because he wanted to be in that city to further his comedy career.
+He originally attended Tufts University (like his father, who was roommates with Hank Azaria there) for one year before transferring to New York University, partially because he wanted to be in New York City for its comedy and media scene.
 Friend cited Mike Myers, Don Rickles, Rich Little, and Johnny Carson as notable influences.

 Career

 While at NYU's Gallatin School of Individualized Study, Friend was a production intern at The Tonight Show Starring Jimmy Fallon.
 In 2023, Friend's impressions began to garner significant social media attention.
 He began performing these impressions both on live television and for audiences on TikTok, Snapchat, and Instagram.
 John Stamos discovered him on TikTok early in the pandemic and has been a mentor/advocate for his career.

-United Talent Agency
+In 2025, Ryan Chen (The Chinese Trump) cited him as an influence.

 In March 2023, Friend signed with the United Talent Agency.

-He performed at the White House Correspondents' dinner in April 2024.
+A year later, he performed at the White House Correspondents' Dinner in April 2024.